10 Things I'm Doing Differently With My Last Baby - Baby Chick

 I’m not technically “holding him” anymore because he’s a big kid now.
 But I still “hold him” in other ways.
 He still struggles at bedtime with typical fears that kids his age have.
 It comforts him if Mom lies next to him until he falls asleep.
 When my older kids were his age, I was still in the throes of toddlerhood and had multiple children to get to bed.
 Lying next to one of them for half an hour every night wasn’t feasible.
 Plus, I felt pressure to get them to go to bed independently and worried that if I babied them too much at bedtime, somehow, I’d stunt their growth.

-But my older two are a teen and tween now who stay up a lot later than their little brother, so I have time to be that comfort for him.
-And knowing he’s my last baby and that these days of needing Mommy to snuggle him are fleeting, I do it.
+But my older two are teens and tweens now and stay up a lot later than their little brother, so I have time to comfort him.
+Knowing he’s my last baby and that these days of needing Mommy to snuggle him are fleeting, I do it.
 Every night.
 And I’ll do it until he doesn’t need me to anymore.
 I know now that I’m not inhibiting his growth; I’m the mom he needs at this stage.

 6. I Don’t Expect Perfection (From Him or Me)